-Since 2015 I have been providing counselling to wildlife carers.
+Since 2015 Frances been providing counselling to wildlife carers.

-These often forgotten volunteers are on the front lines and see many things that most people cannot comprehend.
-Joeys found in their Mum's pouches at the road side, dog attack victims, tens of thousand of flying foxes lost due to heat stress events, and now our catastrophic bush fires.
+These often forgotten first responding volunteers are on the front lines and see many things that most people cannot comprehend.
+Joeys found in their Mum's pouches at the road side, dog attack victims, tens of thousand of flying foxes lost due to heat stress events, and in 2019/20 the catastrophic bush fires.

-At the start of 2020 I started WildTalk, eight months earlier than planned, in response to the horrendous wildlife loses during the fire season.
+At the start of 2020 WildTalk was incorporated as a charity, eight months earlier than planned, in response to the horrendous wildlife loses during the fire season.

 Living in our Nation's Capital, Canberra, we are surrounded by bush, National Parks and forests.
 Living close to the bush is great for getting out for walks, mountain biking, running, and water sports that are just a short drive away.
 All this nature brings with it, a plethora of native species that often end up needing human assistance.
 That may be because of cars, dogs, cats, gardening and sometimes human simply not being aware that animals are there.